royaltychihava/Optimal-Power-Flow-9Bus-dq-Model-MATLAB/README.md

-# Optimal Power Flow of a 9-Bus System using dq Modeling
+# Optimal Power Flow of a 9-Bus System using dq Modelling

 ## Overview
 This project implements an optimal power flow (OPF) analysis of a 9-bus test system using MATLAB.
-The system is modeled in dq-coordinates, transforming voltages, currents, and network equations into the direct-quadrature domain for efficient numerical solution.
+The system is modelled in dq-coordinates, transforming voltages, currents, and network equations into the direct-quadrature domain for efficient numerical solution.

 ---